Graham Rahal: 2013–2023

 In 2023, Rahal initially appeared to miss out the Indianapolis 500 after teammate Jack Harvey bumped him out of the field in the last chance qualifying session.
 However, after Stefan Wilson was ruled out due to an injury after a crash in practice, Rahal was chosen as the replacement driver for the #24 Dreyer & Reinbold Racing / Cusick Motorsports Chevrolet.
-Rahal finished five laps down in 22nd in the race after being involved in an accident.
-After the Indy 500 however, Rahal experienced a rebound in performance, taking pole positions at the second race on the IMS Road Course and at Portland and picking up his first podium position on road course in years.
+Rahal finished five laps down in 22nd in the race after being involved in an earlier accident.
+However, after the Indy 50, Rahal experienced a rebound in performance, taking pole positions at the second race on the IMS Road Course and at Portland and picking up his first podium on a road course in years.

 Business interests

-Rahal opened Graham Rahal Performance (GRP), in May 2017 and has grown the business from an automotive tuning and parts shop to including exotic car sales.
-GRP is based in Zionsville Indiana.
+Rahal opened Graham Rahal Performance (GRP), in May 2017, and has grown the business from an automotive tuning and parts shop to including exotic car sales.
+GRP is based in Zionsville, Indiana.

 Rahal is also a junior partner with Bobby Rahal Automotive Group, a network of car dealerships in western and central Pennsylvania.